nolzaj93/OOP-Personal-Project/README.md

 ##### Section 1 and 2 Quiz

 Test Summary: Sections 1 & 2 Quiz
-Click a question to return to it.
-You will see the response that was entered and whether or not the response was correct.
-If the response was incorrect the correct answer will be displayed.

 	Section 1
 	11 	11
 	[Answered] 	     What is data exhaust?
 Yes 	1 	1 [Answered] 	     Which of the following is the...
 Yes 	1 	1 [Answered] 	     Average results for a class i...
 Yes 	1 	1 [Answered] 	     What does data mean?
 Yes 	1 	1 [Answered] 	     Recording the tempearture eve...
 Yes 	1 	1 [Answered] 	     In a loan example "has job is...
 Yes 	1 	1 [Answered] 	     Classification of data is whe...
 Yes 	1 	1